Registration is now OPEN!

 University of Edinburgh

-I am a PhD student in Karen Halliday's lab.
-I am interested in how plants navigate shade in nature.
+Mengke is a PhD student in Karen Halliday's lab.
+She is interested in how plants navigate shade in nature.